Renups8048/Renups8048/README.md

 - 👋 Hi, I’m Renuka Prasad
-- 👀 I’m interested in Database development
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning python and the analytical database (Postgres)
+- 🌱 I’m currently learning end to end software product development.
 - 📫 How to reach me on (skype:renukaprasads8048)

 <!---